About ASD Ascend

 The schools are listed in alphabetical order.
 If you choose to purchase a membership, you can filter the information by specific attributes.
 The information appears in alphabetical order after the filters are applied.

-You will be able to search programs according to specific attributes with a paid membership.
+You will be able to search school programs for autistic students according to specific attributes with a paid membership.
 Click here to join.

-You will receive access for one year to the ASD Ascend database, which contains comprehensive information on all U.S. college programs that benefit students with autism.
+You will receive access for one year to the ASD Ascend database, which contains comprehensive information on all U.S. school programs for autistic students.
 Paid membership unlocks the ability to search the database based on specific features you want in a school and program.
-Click here to see a sample school result for information pertaining to that school and the autism services it provides.
+Click here to see the information for Marshall University we have made all the features accessible to all visitors in honor of Autism Awareness Day.

 Platinum achievement programs are exclusive to students with autism.
 These programs have a social skills component and at least one additional support feature designed for students with autism.
 Platinum achievement programs have a designated program coordinator or similar administrator.